AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-07-26-Parametric-Functions-and-Particles.md

 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-07-26-Parametric-Functions-and-Particles/circle.png" alt="" /></span>

 Here we're incrementing from 0 to TAU by a specific number of chunks, which we can conveniently specify with the numDivs parameter.
 I like designating the loop variable with the letter a, standing for 'angle'.
-If you need a little refresher on trigonometry, fret not, I got you covered with this post .
+If you need a little refresher on trigonometry, fret not, I got you covered with <a href='https://gorillasun.de/blog/Rotation-along-the-circumference-of-a-circle'>one of my previous posts</a>.
 Here the x and y coordinates of the point on the circle can be determined with the sin() and cos() functions, to which we will give the angle as input.
 Since the angle is incremented in chunks, we'll get a number of points equal to the numDivs paramter, that are equally distributed around the circle.
 Try it for yourself and change the numDivs parameter!

-This is neat, but the circle looks dull, visually there is nothing interesting about it, even if we crank up the number of points.
+Neat, but still looks quite boring.
+Visually there is nothing interesting about it, even if we crank up the number of points.
 What we could do, is randomize the size of the points that make up the circle:

 <pre><code>numDivs = 20;
 radius = 100;